 Note: If you were using the Dropbox Photo option in the past, the default settings were Compression = 65

 When checked (the default), a shared link is created and included in the scan record for that photo.
 This is necessary if you want your scan records to have a clickable link for reviewing the photos associated with each scan.
 However, your photos would be viewable by anyone with those links.
 When unchecked, the images are private and the shared link is removed from the scan record.

-Note: With Collect link enabled for FTP uploads, the links are viewable but signing in would be required because your site would be password protected.
+Note: With Collect link enabled for FTP uploads, the links are viewable.
+However, you would have to sign in.